 After the 2008 economic crisis, the Dodd-Frank Act sprang into life, requiring detailed documentation and monitoring of all trades.
 Although a decade later, many find the information request tedious, this information is critical in financial firms, who can better detect abnormal trading patterns.
 In the long run, early detection is better for everyone.

 Banks are no longer in the money business; they are in the consumer business.
-That is, fitting consumers with financial tools and opportunities that best serves that consumer’s lifestyle and desires.
+That is, fitting consumers with financial tools and opportunities that best serve that consumer’s lifestyle and desires.
 Considering banks see many different types of people and wide ranges of financial assets, it can be difficult to pinpoint how a consumer might like to see their financial rewards manifest.

-Required information can offer assistance here, gleaning insight into customer behavior, preferences and life goals.
+Required information can offer assistance here, gleaning insight into customer behavior, preferences, and life goals.
 Big data casts consumers into various segments based on the following information: demographics, daily transactions, external data and interactions with customer service.

 Marketing segments are then used to better understand consumer needs and to more aptly direct marketing campaigns.

-Many of us have experienced the panic (sometimes annoyance) of a fraudulent alert on our account.
+Many of us have experienced the panic (sometimes annoyance) of a fraud alert on our account.
 Often induced by a simple out-of-state transaction, we roll our eyes.
 However, banks are using our typical purchase patterns to more accurately detect when fraudulent activity is taking place, possibly even before it can take place.
 Transaction habits are not limited to geography; they include amount, time of day, type of establishment, etc. We can all agree on the benefits of our banks monitoring account activity for the sake of protecting our money and assets.

 Big data allows banks and finance firms to further narrow their understanding of customer segments, and hone in on specific consumers’ needs.
-Between transaction behavior and social media monitoring, firms can extract a robust picture of customer preferences, lifestyle and goals (some of which that customer has yet to realize).
+Between transaction behavior and social media monitoring, firms can extract a robust picture of customer preferences, lifestyle, and goals (some of which that customer has yet to realize).
 Once these needs are understood, the firm can market certain services and features that are relevant to the consumer’s needs.